nuriel77/iri-playbook/docs/maintenance.rst

 .. note::

-   To check free space on the system's paritions use ``df -h`` If one of the paritions' usage exceeds 85% you should consider a cleanup.
+   To check free space on the system's partitions use ``df -h`` If one of the partitions' usage exceeds 85% you should consider a cleanup.
-   Don't worry about the /boot paritition though.
+   Don't worry about the /boot partitition though.

 .. _checkLogs: